 Know your options

 There are multiple websites that allow you to research and compare cars, from Edmunds.com to Kelley Blue Book.
+It may also help to stay informed on the cheapest cars to insure, as some makes and models are more expensive on average to insure than others.
 The best sites are generally independent and not affiliated with a particular manufacturer or financial institution.
 They offer you the ability to compare multiple cars to find the one that has the features and price point you are most interested in.